Investing Strategy Research

 High Dividend Yield Screener Results – Courtesy of Stock Rover

-You must drill down and take a deeper look into any company you are considering investing in.
+You must look deeper into any company you consider investing in.
 Take a look at the highest dividend yield stock in this list.
 CTPZY is currently yielding 30% and is listed on the OTC Pink Sheets Market.
 This could be a great deal, but first, let’s look closer.

 The Highest Dividend Yield Right Now Does Not Guarantee High In The Future